 So many members of the Hello Divorce community tell me they have joined because they know someone going through a divorce.
-They wanted to find a way to be supportive, and felt that our tip sheets, resources and videos would be a good way to help them feel informed enough to support their loved one through this difficult process.
+They wanted to find a way to be supportive, and felt that our tip sheets, resources and videos would be a good way to help them feel informed enough to guide their friend / loved one through divorce and this difficult process.

 While you’ll find resources on every aspect of divorce, from our pre-leaving checklist to how to prepare for a meeting with your lawyer or divorce coach to our divorce process flow chart to what to wear to court (and so much more) – we wanted to take things a step further.
 So, we reached out to our network to find people who have gone through divorce who could share stories of thoughtful ways they were supported.
 Lots of insights and ideas below worth borrowing!

 “Going through a divorce can be rough, challenging and lonely all in one.
 My friends actually were a huge part of my healing.
 From staying on the phone late nights with me until I fell asleep, to picking me up, or calling me to remind me to meet them at the gym.

 They also were great listeners.
 Without jumping to attempt to solve anything, they listened and listened.
 Having a safe space where I could go to talk non-judgmentally was ah-mazing.

 The most important thing they did was remained positive by talking about the “good ole days” like back when we were in high school.
 We laughed together.
 Very hard laughs, until it hurt your stomach laughs.
 Those were the most therapeutic.” – Dr. Alisha Griffith, Au.D., CCC-SLP

 Show Up, In Person

 “I had a male friend who was going through a terrible divorce.
 He was at the end of his medical training and finally excited to be able to spend more time at home, but found out shortly thereafter that his wife had been cheating on him.
 He was devastated.